-To the extent any of these outstanding options is exercised, there will be further dilution to new investors.
-To the extent all of such outstanding options had been exercised as of March 31, 2013, the pro forma as adjusted net tangible book value per share after this offering would be \$3.71, and total dilution per share to new investors would be \$11.29.
+To the extent any of these outstanding options is exercised, there will be further dilution to investors participating in this offering.
+To the extent all of such outstanding options had been exercised as of March 31, 2013, the pro forma as adjusted net tangible book value per share after this offering would be \$4.50, and total dilution per share to investors participating in this offering would be \$13.50.

-Effective immediately upon closing of this offering, an aggregate of 1,348,105 shares of our common stock will be reserved for issuance under our stockbased compensation plans, and these share reserves will also be subject to automatic annual increases in accordance with the terms of the plans.
+Effective immediately upon closing of this offering, an aggregate of 1,348,105 shares of our common stock will be reserved for issuance under our stock-based compensation plans, and these share reserves will also be subject to automatic annual increases in accordance with the terms of the plans.
 Furthermore, we may choose to raise additional capital through the sale of equity or convertible debt securities due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that any of these options are exercised, new options are issued under our equity incentive plans or we issue additional shares of common stock or other equity or convertible debt securities in the future, there will be further dilution to investors participating in this offering.